 Given the cosmetic and functional issues with this camera, it makes an excellent candidate for my first restoration project.
 At least if I don’t succeed, I won’t feel too bad about it!

 The fitted Compur #0 shutter only supports speeds of up to 1/250, and as mentioned, doesn’t actually respect the speed setting in any case!
-Part 2 of this project will be to decide whether this shutter is able to be cleaned and restored satisfactorily, or if it needs to be replaced.
+I will cover the service of Compur hunters in a later article.

 The first issue to be resolved is the worn bellows.
 Shining a small LED torch inside reveals numerous pinholes and some larger splits.
 Definitely not light tight!
 However I could see no easy way to remove the bellows, it appears to be glued into the bed of the camera.